LIT-Protocol/GatherController/README.md

 Teleports people who aren't allowed to be in the room, out of the room.

-## Code to store the signing conditions (run in browser with lit node connection)
+## Code to store the signing conditions (run in browser with lit node connection) (except for metakey)

 ```
 const addys = {